Generalized Minkowski weights and Chow rings of T-varieties: Introduction

 For any integer $\ell$ and any $p\in P$ we denote by $\S_p(\ell)$ and by $\Sigma(\ell)$ the set of $\ell$-dimensional polyhedra in $\S_p$ and the set of $\ell$-dimensional cones in $\Sigma$, respectively.

-As an application of Theorem \ref{th:intro2} we obtain a way to compute the top intersection number of $D_h$ as an integral with respect to the measure $\mu_h$. \begin{cor}(Corollary \ref{cor:top-int}) Assume that $X$ is contraction free and let $\dim(X)=n+1$.
+As an application of Theorem \ref{th:intro2} we obtain a way to compute the top intersection number of $D_h$ as an integral with respect to the measure $\mu_h$. \begin{cor}(Corollary \ref{cor:top-int}) Assume that $X$ is projective, $\Q$-factorial and contraction-free and let $\dim(X)=n+1$.
 Let $D_h$ be an invariant Cartier divisor associated to a Cartier divisorial support function $h$ with recession function $\rec(h) = \overline{h}$, and let $\mu_h$ be the associated measure.
 Then